 Frost et al. (1993) report that counts of spotted seals were relatively stable at Kasegaluk Lagoon from the mid-1970s through 1991.
-As this represents only a fraction of the stock's range and the likelihood that these data are outdated, reliable data on trends in population abundance for the Alaska stock of spotted seals are considered unavailable.
+Because this represents only a fraction of the stock's range and the data are outdated, reliable data on trends in population abundance for the Alaska stock of spotted seals are considered unavailable.